Scheiermann/supersolids/README.rst

 Windows
 -------
 You need to add python to your path (if you didn't do it, when installing python/anaconda).
- * Then continue with pip installation
+ * Then continue with conda installation

 Source
 ---------------------------